What are the criteria for entry?

-The LDCs are considered a short term educational facility.
+The LDCs are considered short term educational facilities.
 It is the aim to return children to mainstream classrooms as soon as they demonstrate age appropriate speech, language and social skills.
 A range of assessments and interviews are conducted to determine when a child is ready to exit the centre.
 Upon exit, a fully supported transition programme to a mainstream school is implemented.

 If you wish to refer your child to the NEMLDC, please talk to a speech pathologist who can start the process if appropriate.
-Please note that the referral process can take time and publically services often have lengthy waitlists.
+Please note that the referral process can take time and public services often have lengthy waitlists.
 As such it is recommended that you get in contact with a speech pathologist as soon as possible if you have any concerns regarding your child’s language development.
 Referrals to the NEMLDC are accepted from public and private speech pathology services.
 Please note that you do not need a referral from your GP to access private speech pathology services – simply call and make an appointment.

 Children can apply for entry to Kindergarten, Pre Primary or Year 1 place.
 Numbers of places available vary from year to year, although most places are generally available for children entering into Kindergarten and Pre Primary.